Ryan-Amaral/PyTPG/README.md

 ```

 ### Other ways to use
-The above were just some of the important functions, and left out some necessary code for the environment, and a few other small details.
+The above were just some of the important functions, and left out some necessary code for the environment, and a few other ways to use this API (some perhaps better).
 There are different ways to do things like withdrawing agents, rewarding agents, and evolving.
-And things become a bit tricky if you wish to work with multiprocessing, but we have some example workarounds for such things to make it work.
+And things become a bit tricky if you wish to work with multiprocessing, but we have some example workarounds to make it work.
 See [the examples page](./tpg_examples.ipynb) for details.

 ## Aknowledgements
 - Dr. Malcolm Heywood: My supervisor on the (current) summer I learned about TPG.